 Your sound system has four display options for FM radio mode.
 In addition to the audio content of the programme, data is broadcast using the Radio Data System (RDS).
-RDS is a system in which inaudible digital information is added to the normal FM radio transmission.
+RDS is a system in which inaudible digital information is added to the normal FM radio transmission news items etc.